Crystalwarrior/KFO-Server/README.md

 	- Lists all areas that have bloodtrails in them, and where they lead to if appropiate.
 * **bloodtrail_set** "area 1", "area 2", ...
 	- Sets the current area to have bloodtrails leading to the listed areas.
 If no areas are given, the area is set to have an unconnected pool of blood.
+* **bloodtrail_smear** "area 1", "area 2", ...
+	- Smears the blood trails in the given areas (or the current one if not given any areas).
 * **can_passagelock**
     - Changes the current area's setting to allow non-staff members to change passages starting in the area with /bilock or /unilock.
 By default area setting is indicated in the server's area list.
 * **can_rollp**